AI-enhanced Collective Intelligence: Introduction

 \section{Introduction}

 Our societies form, sustain, and function because of our intelligence.
-In the animal kingdom, the more intelligent the animals are, the more social they are with each other.
-Dunbar’s "social brain theory"~\cite{dunbar1998social} even suggests that significantly more superior human intelligence compared with other primates is the result of our need to be able to manage and maintain our social lives; it is humans’ outstanding sociality that forced them to become more intelligent.
+In the animal kingdom, the more intelligent the animals are, the more social they are.
+Dunbar’s ``social brain theory"~\cite{dunbar1998social} even suggests that significantly more superior human intelligence compared with other primates is the result of our need to be able to manage and maintain our social lives; it is humans’ outstanding sociality that forced them to become more intelligent.
 The bottom line is that in human societies, collectives are intelligent, and intelligence is collective.
-As a concept, collective Intelligence (CI) refers to the emergent outcome of the collective efforts of many individuals.
+As a concept, Collective Intelligence (CI) refers to the emergent outcome of the collective efforts of many individuals.
 The superiority of collective intelligence to the intelligence of any of the individuals who contributed to it has been demonstrated scientifically and practically in numerous instances~\cite{bonabeau2009decisions}.

 In every new chapter in the history of Information and Communication Technologies (ICT), collective intelligence has been elevated to a higher level through more readily and cheaply available platforms for collaboration and exchanging ideas.
-The Internet, in general, and in particular, the World Wide Web, was designed to foster large-scale collaboration.
+The Internet, especially the World Wide Web, was designed to foster large-scale collaboration.
 Tim Berners-Lee's initial intention in developing HTTP, which later led to the development of the WWW, was to facilitate collaboration between CERN researchers.
-Some thirty years later, the Web facilitates the largest collaborative projects in human history, such as Wikipedia \cite{yasseri2013value}, citizen science projects \cite{ibrahim2021gender}, collaborative software development, and collaborative tagging projects \cite{Yasseri_and_Menczer_2023}.
+Some thirty years later, the Web facilitates the largest collaborative projects in human history, such as Wikipedia \cite{yasseri2013value}, citizen science projects \cite{ibrahim2021gender}, collaborative software development, and collaborative tagging projects \cite{Yasseri_and_Menczer_2023}, all exemplifying technology-enhanced collective intelligence

 Even though large-scale knowledge-generating collaborations, crowdsourcing, and, in a more general form, collective intelligence are not Internet phenomena per se, we can see this new technology has undoubtedly boosted the state-of-the-art in collaborative knowledge creation, task execution, and collective decision-making.
 Artificial Intelligence (AI), similar to the Web and Internet-based technologies, is reshaping different aspects of our lives at a tremendous pace.
 In light of this rapidly evolving situation, it is essential to consider how, similar to previous disruptions by new ICTs, AI can magnify and enhance our collective intelligence.